My very first painting ever pt. II, 2022

 Jackson Farley is a multidisciplinary artist living and working on unceded Gadigal land.
 His practice intertwines narrative and humour to point out the absurdities and pointlessness of fine art definitions and power structures.
 Using digital media, biro pens and ‘self-care’ pencils, Farley’s work is as sentimental as it is a parody, pondering naïvely on categories of art, material, and painting process.

 Jackson completed a Bachelor of Visual Arts with First Class Honours at the Sydney College of the Arts in 2017 and was awarded the University Awards for Drawing and Printmedia.
 He has also studied at the Maryland Institute College of Art in Baltimore, USA and was awarded the China Cultural Centre residency in Chengdu, China in 2017.
-In 2019, he was selected as a finalist in the Fauvette Loureiro Memorial Artists Travel Scholarship Exhibition and in 2018, was selected for the Blake Prize, The Churchie and for Hatched.

-Jackson Farley: CV February, 2023 Download
+Jackson Farley: CV August, 2024 Download

 Education